AsadShibli/Instance-Segmentation-obj-tracking-yolov8-/README.md

 # Instance-Segmentation-obj-tracking-yolov8

-This repository is a demo level to do instance segmentation and object tracking using yolov8 .
+This repository serves as a demo for performing instance segmentation and object tracking using YOLOv8.